pryv/dev-site/source/getting-started-customer.md

 }
 ```

-Now whoever or whatever algorithm or application query data on the user data storage accessible at `https://jsmith.pryv.domain` using this token (`cjsg40uzv000411ta8r4n7ax1`) will have read access to all events linked to the stream named `My Stream` that we created at the beginning of this tutorial.
+Now whoever, whatever algorithm or application can query data accessible at `https://jsmith.{domain}` using this token (`cjsg40uzv000411ta8r4n7ax1`).
+It will have read access to all events linked to the stream named `My Stream` that we created at the beginning of this tutorial.

 Let's try that now.

 ### Creating more data

-Before trying to use the shared access, let's add some more data in a different stream to visualize the access control in action.
+Before trying to use the shared access, let's add some more data in a different stream to visualize the access control functionality in action.

 ```bash
 curl -X POST \